ardalis/Result/README.md

 }
 ```

 A common use case is to map between domain entities to API response types usually represented as DTOs.
-You can map a Result containing a domain model to a Result containing a DTO by using the `Map` method.
+You can map a Result containing a domain entity to a Result containing a DTO by using the `Map` method.
 The following example calls the method `_weatherService.GetSingleForecast` which returns a `Result<WeatherForecast>` which is then converted to a `Result<WeatherForecastSummaryDto>` by the call to `Map`.
 Then, the Result is converted to an `ActionResult<WeatherForecastSummaryDto>` using the `ToActionResult` helper method.

 ```csharp
 [HttpPost("Summary")]